Sid-TheAnalyst/Historical-Sales-Data-Analysis/README.md

-This is a project I replicated from a "Power BI Intermediate Course" from udemy.

 ## Problem Statment
 The imaginary company sales their products in diffrent regions of contry through online as well as offline channels.
 The sales manager of this company need a insights from the historical sales data.
 As a data analyst, I have follow the below steps to provide the sales analysis report to the manager.